 get compensation for expenses I had as a result of being the victim of a crime?

 - Fill out an application, and submit it along with a copy of your DC police report or DC civil protection order (the program does not accept temporary restraining orders), any bills or receipts that you would like to have reimbursed by the program.
-Applications may be submitted in person at one of three locations: 1) Court Building A, 515 5th Street NW, Suite 109, Washington, D.C.
-20001, OR 2) The Light House Center for Healing, 5321 First Place NE, Washington, DC 20001, OR 3) United Medical Center.
+Applications may be submitted in person at one of two locations: 1) Court Building A, 515 5th Street NW, Suite 109, Washington, D.C.
+20001, OR 2) United Medical Center.
 1310 Southern Avenue SE, Room 311, Washington, DC 20032.
 You can mail applications to the Crime Victims Compensation Program at the following address: Court Building A, 515 5th Street NW, Suite 109, Washington, D.C.
 20001

 know that my information will be kept confidential?